Raulmmn/SD-Team/README.md

 This Git was created for educational purposes ONLY

 Any changes and uses of this script will not be held responsible by me.

+# Explications

+# main.bat

+The main.bat file was created to make GET requests and POST requests with the aim of modifying the main page of the Solyd Tecnologia laboratory http://www.bancocn.com so that an HTML of your choice can be placed

+# post.py

+The post.py file must be in the same folder as main.bat, it contains a POST request to the same site that modifies the site with hardcoded HTML